 - Aerospace engineering

-The bar straightening machine industry has seen several advancements in 2024 and early 2025, driven by automation, sustainability, and digital integration.
+The bar straightening machine industry has seen significant advancements in 2024 and early 2025.
+These developments are largely driven by automation, sustainability, and digital integration.

-- Increased use of servo-driven rollers for precise control
+- Use of servo-driven rollers for higher precision

-- Development of compact machines for small-scale manufacturing units
+- Development of compact machines for smaller industries

 | Feature | Traditional Machines | Modern Machines (2025) |